Hyperelasticity

 Introduction

 Materials like rubber or foam can be exposed to large deformations and still remain fully elastic.
 This means that if the load is removed, the deformation is fully reversible with no plastic deformation.
-These are called hyperelastic materials.
+These are called hyperelastic materials or Green elastic materials.
 Beyond rubber and foam, some biological tissue or polymers, which can have rubbery regimes, can fall into the hyperelastic material category.
 In contrast to hypoelastic materials, hyperelastic materials can be subjected to large deformations and rotations.

 For small deformations, the difference in shape between the object before and after the deformation is small compared to the size of the object.
 In the case of large deformations that is no longer the case and the deformation needs to be accounted for.
 For example, a large deformation may have an effect on the shape of a surface a force is acting on.
 In the case of small deformations this shape change is neglected because it is negligible.